Processing of architectural photographs. How to Create an Architectural Sketch Effect in Adobe Photoshop

 • Adjusting the edge of the selection

-• Copying the Selection
+• Copy the selection

 • In the same way we create several layers